Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Cardinals stats and trends

+- In Arizona's 15 games this year, it has nine wins against the spread.

-- Arizona's games this season have hit the over on seven of 15 set point totals (46.7%).
+- Arizona's games this season have hit the over seven times in 15 opportunities (46.7%).

-- This year the Cardinals have 14 turnovers, 19 fewer than the Cowboys have takeaways (33).
+- The Cardinals have 14 giveaways this season, while the Cowboys have 33 takeaways.

 Home and road insights